astronomer/docs/astro/create-and-link-connections.md

 When you create an Airflow connection in the Environment Manager, Astro stores Airflow connection details in an Astronomer-hosted secrets manager, and then applies connections to Deployments as Kubernetes secrets.
 Specifically the following steps occur:

-- Astro stores the connection details in an Astronomer-hosted secrets manager.
+- Astro stores the connection details in a secure secrets manager hosted by Astronomer.
 - When a connection is assigned to a Deployment, Astro uses Airflow's provided [local filesystem secrets backend](https://airflow.apache.org/docs/apache-airflow/stable/security/secrets/secrets-backend/local-filesystem-secrets-backend.html) to mount the Kubernetes Secrets.
 - When your DAGs use your connections, Airflow reads the connection details from the filesystem using the Airflow local filesystem secrets backend.